Cephas Msipa: Political career

 During his teaching years he became interested in politics.
 At first Msipa was interested in the multi-racial Capricorn Africa Society and the CAP.
 He later joined the Advisory Board in Kwekwe and became its chairman.
 He also acted as the Midlands Province correspondent for the African Daily News.
 He later joined Zimbabwe African People's Union (ZAPU) in 1961.
 Msipa was arrested in November 1965 and served with a two-year detention order.
 Early in 1966 he walked out of the restriction area and was on the run from the police for 10 weeks before he was arrested and sent for indefinite detention at Gwelo Prison.
 He remained in detention until June 1970.
 While in detention he studied for an external degree with the University of South Africa and graduated with a Bachelors in Administration.

 In 1971 he obtained work as a Public Relations Officer for a textile company.
 In November 1971 Msipa was invited by Josiah Chinamano to accompany him as a representative of ZAPU during a meeting with Sir Alec Douglas-Home which was also attended by Edson Sithole and Michael Mawema.
 Msipa was appointed the Secretary General of the ANC but his textile job made it impossible for him to actively participate and he resigned in 1972.
 He was later appointed the Secretary for Education in the ANC in September 1975.
 He was appointed a member of the ANC delegation to the constitutional conference in Salisbury (now Harare).
 In January 1976 he left Salisbury on a mission to brief the Governments of Ghana and Nigeria on the progress of the conference.
 He was announced as a member of the ANC delegation to the Geneva Conference in October 1976.

 After Zimbabwe’s independence, Msipa worked in government first as deputy minister of Youth, Sport and Recreation, Manpower Planning and Development and later as minister of Water Resources and Development and lastly as Governor of the Midlands Province.
 He retired from active politics in December 2014 when he decided not to contest for a central committee position.

 From 2005 until shortly before his death, he was placed on the United States sanctions list.

-Comments on Zanu PF factionalism and Mugabe

-Since his retirement from active politics Msipa commented on Zanu PF factionalism and Mugabe.
-In an interview with a local publication, Msipa spoke on the need for Mugabe to choose a successor: "I am worried and Zimbabweans are worried, and without a proper succession plan, Mugabe’s departure presents a worrying scenario.
-Mugabe should be looking beyond his party because he is the so-called only centre of power and can do what he wants.
-I would have him use that opportunity to now move and set out a clear succession plan."